 With the exception of larger contracts entered into by Comlinx, other contracts entered into by the Group include the transaction price for each performance obligation contained within each contract.
 For Comlinx contracts, where the transaction price of a contract is not split out against individual performance obligations, the transaction price is allocated in proportion to stand-alone selling prices that would have been charged for each performance obligation.
-Stand-alone selling prices are based on the current sales prices of the Group excluding any customer or volume discounts.
+Stand-alone selling prices of the Group excluding any customer or volume discounts.
 Since acquisition, Comlinx are adopting contract pricing policies consistent with the rest of the Group.